A Sensuous Pause

 Each year, I am tempted to give up my life in another place and remain with you, Santa Barbara, but alas, you can be no more than a sensuous pause—a complement, not a substitute.
 Like a soft, exquisite woman with warm breasts and loins, you caress, heal, and renew my spirit, then take your place in my memories.

 Copyright © 1997 Frank Zahn.
-Published in The Criterion, Volume 5 Issue II April 2014; Perceptions: Prose and Other Poetry, Grove 49 eBooks (Smashwords and Kindle Editions) 2016.
+Published in The Criterion, Volume 5 Issue II April 2014; Perceptions: Prose and Other Poetry, Grove 49 eBooks (Kindle Edition) 2016.

 Back to Top of Page